High Voltage Pressthe writing of George Trinkaus

 Born (1936) Pittsburgh.
 In his youth, a basement electrical experimenter and a novice-class ham.
 Formally educated at Mercersberg Academy, at Colgate University, (BA, 1959), and at New York University (where his pursuit of an MA yielded to a “grand tour” of Europe).

 In New York he was a free-lance medical writer, and writer for the Encyclopedia Americana (where he wrote short entries in a telegraphic style honored here).
 Held various staff, editorial and administrative posts at Holt, Rinehart & Winston (managing editor, dictionaries), at Harcourt Brace and at Random House (project editor), and at Macmillan (senior editor).
 At Holt (mid-1960’s) directed the creation of a computerized dictionary word list, using the company’s IBM 360 mainframe and staff, in what may have been the first adventure in word processing for what was then a strictly numerical technology.
 Editorial areas included lexicography, the new grammar, electronics, industrial technology.
-Macmillan, his last stop in corporate publishing, transferred him to California (1971), and he remains on the West Coast.
+Macmillan, his last stop in corporate publishing, transferred him to California (1971), and he remained on the West Coast.

 He is author (as George Belden) of an early consumerist book, Tactics of the Bill Collector and How to Fight Back, Grosset & Dunlap, 1974.The book was attacked by the Massachusetts Bar, reviewed as a social phenomenon by The New Republic, and as news by UPI; also it was grist for the radio-TV media mill, was serialized in Family Circle, and was a mass paperback from Ace.
 A new version written with ex-bill-collector Steve Katz is Bill-Collector Confidential (2009).